aergaroth/badreq-tracker-lite/README.md

 ## Security Notes

--Application runs as a non-root user inside the container
+- Application runs as a non-root user inside the container

--Runtime logs and artifacts are excluded via .gitignore and .dockerignore
+- Runtime logs and artifacts are excluded via .gitignore and .dockerignore

--No secrets or credentials are stored in the repository
+- No secrets or credentials are stored in the repository

 ---